 Capital loss streaming from 19 July 2011: losses on assets appropriated as trading stock

-TCGA92/SCH7A/PARA10 is the part of the loss streaming rules that takes account of such situations.
+TCGA92/SCH7A/PARA10 is the part of the loss streaming rules that takes account where an election was made in respect of a loss.

 For the purposes of the rules as they apply to a company that joins a group on or after 19th July 2011, TCGA92/SCH7A/PARA10 is only relevant where: